standardsemiconductor/VELDT-getting-started/README.md

   -> Signal dom (Bit, Bit, Bit)
 rgbPrim !_ !_ !_ !_ !_ !_ !_ = pure (0, 0, 0)
 ```
 Although we do not provide a real implementation for the the primitive in Haskell, it is good practice to do so and helps when testing and modeling.
+We use [bang patterns](https://downloads.haskell.org/~ghc/latest/docs/html/users_guide/glasgow_exts.html#bang-patterns-and-strict-haskell) on the arguments to ensure our primitive is strictly evaluated.
 Also, note the type of `rgbPrim` matches exactly to the inlined primitive type and has a `NOINLINE` annotation.

 Instead of constantly writing `(Bit, Bit, Bit)` for our RGB tuple, let's define a type synonym with some tags which are useful when constraining pins.
 ```haskell